 The road soon flattens out, even angles downward slightly, and leads them past wooded areas and tended fields and a few isolated farmhouses.
 They see many animals — a flock of sheep on the side of one hill; black and white cattle lying down on another; a few grazing horses peering at them from the other side of a wood and wire fence — but only a few people in the fields and the farmyards.
-A woman hangs laundry on a line.
+A woman takes laundry down from a line.
 A pair of young boys chase a disturbed cluster of chickens, while a dog barks and runs along with them.
 A man splitting logs with heavy downward strokes of an axe, shirtless and tan, pauses to watch them pass by along the road.

 The buildings begin to cluster closer together and nearer to the road, and soon they reach the main collection of structures, the village known as Longview.
 The mostly single-story wooden buildings are arranged together around a central community green.
 A massive three-story building, with the utilitarian and uninspired name, Longview Inn, dominates the village, makes up one entire length of the square all on its own.

 Longview is a common stopping point for travelers due to its location: less than a half day by foot from Farport, and barely a full day’s travel to the small city of Gateway, which sits nestled farther east at the foot of the hills, and which as its name implies, serves as a gateway from the cape to the vast continent beyond.